LPic95/Autocomplete/README.md

 ```
 <p align="justify">

-After defining the function that calculates the numerator and denominator, the probability of interest can now be estimated.This formula doesn't work when a count of an n-gram is zero.
+After defining the function that calculates the numerator and denominator, the probability of interest can now be estimated.
+This formula doesn't work when a count of an n-gram is zero.
 A way to handle zero counts is to add k-smoothing.
 </p>

 ```python script